huynhthaihoa/Minesweeper/README.md

 *Last updated: 04/02/2022 - 07:34PM (KST)*
 ## Installation
-Build & run with Microsoft Visual Studio 2019 using .NET Framework 4.7.2 (no additional dependencies)
+- Build & run with Microsoft Visual Studio 2019 using .NET Framework 4.7.2 (no additional dependencies)
+- Run the program directly at Demo/Minesweeper.exe
 ## Done
 - Generate new game with 3 modes:
   - 9x9 field with 10 mines (Easy) - default mode